Archives for Writing

 To Kill A Neighborhood: Urban Transport Policies and the Decline of Bronzeville

-Author: Alvin Ulido Lumbanraja Program of Study: SSD MAPSS (MA Program in the Social Sciences) Before Bronzeville gained notoriety in recent decades as a low-income, high-crime, and depopulated neighborhood, it used to be a thriving hub of the African-American community during the early to mid-20th century.
-Thousands of African-Americans who migrated north to escape the harsh oppressions of...
+Author: Alvin Ulido Lumbanraja Program of Study: Master of Arts Program in the Social Sciences (MAPSS), Division of the Social Sciences (SSD) Before Bronzeville gained notoriety in recent decades as a low-income, high-crime, and depopulated neighborhood, it used to be a thriving hub of the African-American community during the early to mid-20th century.
+Thousands of African-Americans who migrated north...

 Continue Reading »